ocaml/ocaml.org/data/tutorials/platform/0_03_run_executables_and_tests.md

 ## Building the Project When Files Changes

-The `dune exec <executable_path>.exe` can take some time to compile a project when multiple files are involved.
+The `dune exec <executable_path>.exe` command can take some time to compile a project when multiple files are involved.
 It can be beneficial to have a process that recompiles files as soon as they are changed.
 Then after the last saved file, it is possible that it remains only a last file to compile or just the linking process of all files and libraries.

 The command `dune build --watch` overwatches for things that need to be compiled.
 It waits for a file modification that triggers the compilation of needed modules.